Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: Problem Formulation and Proposed CL Algorithm

-We can now connect the state and action of the speaker and listener to the variables of the original problem \eqref{Equation:Optimization} at each time slot of the first CL step, as follows: where $e_{m,n}^S$ is the observed event of the speaker which is essentially the RL state of the speaker.
-Also, $\mathcal{B}_{m,n}^S$ and $\mathcal{B}_{m,n}^L$ are the transmitted and inferred description of the speaker and listener, respectively.
-As seen in \eqref{Equation:CL_Listener_1_Param}, the RL state of the listener is the transmitted description of the speaker because the listener is not aware of the observed event and, thus, it should make decisions based on the speaker's transmitted description.
-The completed description, $\mathcal{B}_{m,n}$, used by the listener for reconstructing the observed event, will be: The \emph{reward function} of the speaker at the first CL step is $R_{z_1}^S:\Omega_{\Lambda, z_1}^{S} \times \Omega_{A, z_1}^{S} \times \Omega_{\Lambda, z_1}^{L} \times \Omega_{A, z_1}^{L} \to \Omega_{R, z_1}^{S}$, and it captures the expected immediate reward gained by the speaker for taking each action in each state, which is also dependent on the state and action taken by the listener.
-We know that, in multi-agent RL, the gained reward of each agent can be dependent on the state and action spaces of other agents.
+The \emph{reward function} of the speaker at the first CL step is $R_{z_1}^S:\Omega_{\Lambda, z_1}^{S} \times \Omega_{A, z_1}^{S} \times \Omega_{\Lambda, z_1}^{L} \times \Omega_{A, z_1}^{L} \to \Omega_{R, z_1}^{S}$, and it captures the expected immediate reward gained by the speaker for taking each action in each state, which is also dependent on the state and action taken by the listener.
 We define $R_{z_1}^S(\lambda_{m,n,z_1}^S, a_{m,n,z_1}^S, \lambda_{m,n,z_1}^L, a_{m,n,z_1}^L)$ as the reward gained by the speaker for taking action $a_{m,n,z_1}^S$ at state $\lambda_{m,n,z_1}^S$, while the listener takes action $a_{m,n,z_1}^L$ at state $\lambda_{m,n,z_1}^L$.
 To define the reward, we recall that the speaker's goal is to determine the perfect description of each event that simultaneously optimizes the belief transmission cost, task execution time, and belief efficiency.
-Therefore, we should consider how each action can affect the aforementioned metrics for the speaker.
-The speaker's incurred cost for each taken action and the effect of the taken action on the belief efficiency can be easily derived.
+Thus, we should consider how each action can affect the aforementioned metrics for the speaker.
+The speaker's incurred cost for taken action and the effect of the taken action on the belief efficiency can be easily derived.
 However, the effect of each action on the task execution procedure is determined based on the current and next observed events.
-Thus, we have: where $C_{m,n}^S$ and $W_{m,n}^S$ are defined in \eqref{Equation:Slot_Cost_Speaker_Listener} and \eqref{Equation:Episode_Belief_Efficiency}, respectively. $T$ is the executed task in episode $m$. $R_T$ is the reward of executing task $T$ and $C_T$ is the cost of delaying task $T$. $\lambda_{m,n+1,z_1}^S$ is the state of the speaker in the next slot, which is equal to the observed event of the speaker at slot $n+1$.
-The next observed event is determined based on the action taken by the listener in the environment and the transition model of the environment, as captured by \eqref{Equation:Transition_Prob}.
+Thus, we have: where $C_{m,n}^S$ and $W_{m,n}^S$ are defined in \eqref{Equation:Slot_Cost_Speaker_Listener} and \eqref{Equation:Episode_Belief_Efficiency}, respectively. $T$ is the executed task in episode $m$. $R_T$ is the reward of executing task $T$ and $C_T$ is the cost of delaying task $T$. $\lambda_{m,n+1,z_1}^S$ is the speaker's next state, which is equal to the observed event of the speaker at slot $n+1$, which is determined using \eqref{Equation:Transition_Prob}.
 The reward function in \eqref{Equation:Reward_Def_Speaker_First_Step} is defined in a way that solve \eqref{Equation:Optimization}.
 Specifically, $C_{m,n}^S$, which contributes to the objective function of \eqref{Equation:Optimization}, is considered as a cost in the reward function to minimize the transmission cost of the speaker. $W_{m,n}^S$ which contributes to \eqref{Equation:Constraint_Belief} is considered as a cost to maximize the belief efficiency according to \eqref{Equation:Episode_Belief_Efficiency}.
 Finally, $R_T$ as the reward of executing task $T$, and $C_T$ as the cost of delaying task $T$ are used in the RL reward function to satisfy the task execution time constraint in \eqref{Equation:Constraint_Time}.